Insights into Ordinal Embedding Algorithms: A Systematic Evaluation: ORDINAL EMBEDDING APPROACHES

-\textbf{Generative Probabilistic Models.} Stochastic Triplet Embedding (STE, \cite{van2012stochastic}), t-Stochastic Triplet Embedding (t-STE, \cite{van2012stochastic}), and a variant of CKL (CKLx) are based on generative probabilistic models.
+In contrast to methods which optimize over the Gram matrix, these algorithms directly optimize over the embedding space thus reducing the number of parameters from $n^2$ to $nd$.
+Stochastic Triplet Embedding (STE, \cite{van2012stochastic}), t-Stochastic Triplet Embedding (t-STE, \cite{van2012stochastic}), and a variant of CKL (CKLx) are based on generative probabilistic models.
 The probability of a triplet is defined based on kernel values of paired items using the Gaussian kernel (STE) or the Student-t kernel (t-STE).
 Optimizing the log-likelihood for a given set of triplets leads to the desired embedding.

-In contrast to methods which optimize over the Gram matrix, these algorithms directly optimize over the embedding space thus reducing the number of parameters from $n^2$ to $nd$.
+\paragraph{(t-)STE \citep{van2012stochastic}.} Similar to CKL, (t-)Stochastic triplet embedding (STE) define a generative probabilistic model for the triplets.
+The log-likelihood of a given set of triplets is optimized to obtain the desired embedding.
+Authors also propose a variant of the model with t-student kernel between the pair of items.
+The optimization objectives corresponding to STE and t-STE are given in (\ref{eq:ste}) and (\ref{eq:tste}) respectively.

+In our implementation of the t-STE algorithm, consistent with the authors' recommendation, we set $\alpha$ as $d-1$, where $d$ is the embedding dimension.
+To solve both of these non-convex, unconstrained optimization problems, we use ADAM.

-\textbf{Soft ordinal embedding.} Another successful approach is the Soft Ordinal Embedding method~\citep{terada2014local}.
-The authors use an optimization objective based on the hinge triplet margin loss to satisfy the set of input triplet comparisons.
+\paragraph{Soft ordinal embedding \citep{terada2014local}.} Another successful approach is the Soft Ordinal Embedding method.
+The authors use an optimization objective based on the hinge triplet margin loss to satisfy the set of input triplet comparisons and the corresponding optimization problem is given in (\ref{eq:soe}).

-\textbf{Landmark Approaches.} There have been two recent landmark-based approaches that use active triplet queries in order to provide a large-scale OE algorithm.
-Landmark Ordinal Embedding (LOE,\cite{ghosh2019landmark}) chooses $\bigO(d)$ landmarks.
-Then, it queries $dn\log (n)$ triplets to estimate the distance matrix between the landmarks and the full set of items.
-Having access to these distances, Landmark MDS~\citep{de2004sparse} can reconstruct the full Gram matrix, and, hence, the embedding of the items.
-Large-scale Landmark Ordinal Embedding (LLOE, \cite{anderton2019scaling}introduces a similar approach.
-First, it picks an initial set of landmark points and embeds them.
-In the second phase, each non-embedded point is embedded by leveraging active triplet queries and geometric properties of Euclidean space.
+The optimization problem is non-convex and consistent with the rest of the algorithms, we use ADAM for optimization.